binary-station/binary-station.github.io/StructuraManual.md

 ----------

-A game by Afrasinei Alexandru
+A game by GreenGolem Games
 Contact:
 greengolem.net@gmail.com